Whenever a new application has to be developed, the first question arises of the technology, framework, and programming language to be utilized.

 • Polymorphism: It helps to use a single feature for executing multiple actions through overriding and overloading.

-• Abstraction: This concept is used for hiding unnecessary information from the users and helps display only relevant details on the interface.
+• Abstraction: Users utilize this concept to hide unnecessary information and display only relevant details on the interface.

 • Encapsulation: It aids in hiding the state, behavior, and structure of an object created inside a class and prevents unauthorized access to core components.